VIDEO TUTORIAL: How to compress / reduce the size of a 3D model in Blender (GLB, GLTF, DAE, FBX, OBJ...)?

 For publishing a 3D model on AR Code, it is recommended to use a model no larger than 25MB.
 Although a larger model might offer higher definition, it can also cause slowdowns during AR display.
 Lower resolution enhances speed.
 Learn more: Uploading 3D models on AR Code, what File Size and Format?

-Video Tutorial on Compressing/Reducing the Size of a 3D File in Blender
+Expert Video Tutorial on Compressing 3D Files in Blender

 Watch this video tutorial for a comprehensive guide on compressing a 3D file and uploading it to AR Code, demonstrating the task step-by-step.